nedjwab/bookstore/README.md

   ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Book Store
-The Bookstore is a website similar to the "Awesome Books" website built in the previous module.
-You will create an MVP version of it that allows you to:
+The Bookstore is a website that allows the user to :
 -Display a list of books.
 -Add a book.
 -Remove a selected book.